-Margaret Cheatham Williams is a documentarian at The New York Times, where she produces short form narrative and documentary video, 360 video, photography and interactive projects.
+Margaret Cheatham Williams is a documentarian at The New York Times, where she produces short form narrative and documentary video.

 She is particularly driven to stories that examine the intersection of health, family and personal identity.
 Through deep character exploration, she aims to tackle intimate issues including gender, fertility, and sexuality.